 - Attainment of at least a 3.0 GPA in economics courses and an overall 3.0 GPA in all classes.

 - If student has not attained a B average in both economics classes and in all other classes, but wants to be a member, then faculty recommendation is needed.

 - Students do not have to be an economics major, but must be interested in the subject in addition to meeting the above requirements.

 Inductions will take place in early spring every academic year.
-A reminder email will be sent by the Undergraduate Departmental Representative to the econ majors email list.
+A reminder email will be sent by the Economics Department Administrator to the econ majors email list.
 If you are not on this list but are still interested in joining the society, please email the chapter advisor or the current economics UDRs.